selkies-project/selkies-gstreamer/README.md

 selkies-gstreamer &
 ```

+### Usage

+#### Locking the cursor

+The cursor can be locked into the web interface using `Control + Shift + Left Click` in web browsers supporting the Pointer Lock API.
+This is useful for most games or graphics applications where the cursor must be confined to the remote screen.

-### Command-line options and environment variables
+#### Command-line options and environment variables

 Use `selkies-gstreamer --help` for all command-line options, after sourcing `gst-env`.
 Environment variables for each of the command-line options are available within [`__main__.py`](src/selkies_gstreamer/__main__.py).